zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 The Trusts do not perceive something that they do not know There is nothing discreetly figuring out.
 The past, the future, all since the present The wise mouth of the Buddhist Buddhist all the wayForward Arrives.
-(8-11) 4 From where “the wise mouth of the spouses” Should be used to the end.)
+(8-11) 4 From where "the wise mouth of the spouses" Should be used to the end.)

 [APZ 156.4] (#apz156 .4) {#apz156 .4 .ref .apz} How to Buddha